 Seed collection and propagation

 Collect seeds between January and February.
 Collect whole heads that are brown and fluffy or collect just the seeds by plucking it off with your fingers.
 Mature seeds are easily removed.
 Place the heads in a tray for a week to dry.
 Then pluck the seeds from the head with your fingers.
 Viable seeds will be fat and brown.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
+Seed viability can be low with many seeds not developed.
 Seeds are non-dormant, viable seed should germinate readily.

 |Location||No. of seeds|

 5,400 (1.9 g)